 Rule #3: Clean Utensils or Use Separate Utensils as You Grill

 After using tongs or spatulas to put raw meats, seafood or poultry on the grill, clean them thoroughly with hot soapy water before using them again to remove cooked foods.
 If it is too much to clean utensils while working the grill, use two sets of utensils: one for raw meats and the other set for cooked foods.

 Rule #4: Marinate Mindfully – Before, During and After Grilling

-Never reuse a marinade that was on raw meats, seafood or poultry on cooked foods.
+Reusing marinade that was on raw meats, seafood or poultry for cooked foods may be risky.
 Always boil any leftover marinade to destroy harmful bacteria before using it on cooked meats.
 Or even better, before you grill, plan ahead and make extra marinade.
 Use part to marinate the raw food; set aside a clean portion to use on cooked foods.
 While you are at the grill, never use the same brush to baste both raw and cooked meats with the marinade.
 Always use a different brush or one that has been washed in hot soapy water.

 Rule #5: Leave the Dishtowels in the Kitchen

 Using the same dishtowel multiple times to wipe your hands and clean up spills at the grill can spread bacteria.
 Instead, prevent cross-contamination by using paper towels or disposable wipes to clean spills when grilling.
 Save the dishtowels for drying your clean hands and dishes.